AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 - Common labels are draft[N], qa-preview[N] for formal review activities, snapshot[N], or trial-use[N].
 Snapshot releases are used typically used to support a proof of concept, connectathon, or other implementation exploration activity.
 - The label ci-build is used to mark the continuous integration build.
 This is a rolling version; changes may be made numerous times a day, generally driven by change requests or new development cycles

-Additional notes:

-- Changes to a formally published specification (except for minor publishing corrections, such as correcting broken external links) are only made via announced technical corrections
+Changes to a formally published specification (except for minor publishing corrections, such as correcting broken external links) are **SHOULD** only be made via announced technical corrections.

+FHIR artefacts such as conformance resource or terminology resources **MAY** be versioned individually within a single ImplementationGuide in accordance with a change management process for each resource or **MAY** be kept in lock with the version of the ImplementationGuide.

+**Types of change that may affect a version**

+In order to promote consistency and easy of maintenance the definition of change types defined in the FHIR standard is adopted, these are summarised below:

+- *Breaking changes* are changes that mean that previously conformant applications are no longer conformant to the updated artefact
+- *Substantive changes* are changes that introduce new functionality - changes to the artefact that create new capabilities - but would not render unchanged existing applications non-conformant
+- *Non-substantive changes* should not cause changes in any conformant application.
+For example, section renumbering, correcting broken links, changing styles, fixing typos, and providing clarifications that do not change the meaning.
+In addition, this covers corrections that are judged not to create any expectation of change to a conformant application

 ### Publication